redstone99/hass-alert2/README.md

 #### How it works

-`generator` template produces a list of objects.
+`generator` config field specifies a list of objects.
 An alert is created for each object.
 If that object is a string and the string is an entity_id, then it is put in the variable `genEntityId`.
 If the string is not an entity_id, then it is put in the variable `genElem`.
 If the object is a dictionary, then the keys of the dictionary are defined as variables.  `entity_regex()` returns a list of dictionaries with `genEntityId` and `genGroups` as keys.

-As a fallback, for any object in the list, `genRaw` is defined as the object.
+As a fallback, for any object in the list, the variable `genRaw` is defined as the object.

 Generators track HA entity life cycles and so will dynamically create or destroy alerts as the set of entities changes.
 Technical note: by default in HA, using "states|" or "states.sensor|" in a template causes the template to be reevaluated every time the state of any entity in HA changes.
 For generator templates, we change this behavior so it only updates on entity life cycle events (to reduce unnecessary re-renderings).

 Last implementation detail:  templates actually render to strings.
 So "{{ [ 1, 2 ] }}" renders to the string "[1, 2]".
 Alert2 internally does a literal_eval to convert the string back into a list.

+Really last implementation detail: any templates specified for `domain`, `name`, or `friendly_name` are evaluated only when the generator creates a new alert - i.e. so you can't change the name of an alert on the fly.

 ### Reference